 Most states regulate allowable birth mother expenses.
 New York, for example, allows adoptive parents to cover reasonable medical and pregnancy related living expenses, including rent, utilities, food, and maternity clothes, from two months before the baby is born to one month after.

-“The goal of this law is to see that the adoption process doesn’t cost the birth mother anything, and also that it can’t make her any money,” says Franklin.
+“The goal of this law is to see that the adoption process doesn’t cost the expectant mother anything, and also that it can’t make her any money,” says Franklin.
 He advises families to let the lawyers negotiate the specifics.
-“The relationship between birth parents and adoptive parents should be utterly supportive and respectful,” he says.
+“The relationship between prospective birth parents and adoptive parents should be utterly supportive and respectful,” he says.
 “Hopefully, this is the beginning of what will be a long-term relationship.
 Keeping discussions about things like money out of it lets it start on a much warmer note.”

 When an agency is involved, it often acts as the intermediary.
-“We have adoptive families contribute to a pool, and we provide support to the birth moms as needed,” says Stigger.
+“We have adoptive families contribute to a pool, and we provide support to the prospective birth moms as needed,” says Stigger.
 “This keeps the adoptive family a step removed, so there’s no sense of coercion.”

 4. Change Her Mind